Street box camera: Technical details

-The cameras were often built by the photographers themselves, and through time every country got its own style.
+The cameras were often built by the photographers themselves, and this resulted in unique designs emerging in each country.

 Generally speaking the camera composes of a wooden box with a simple lens mounted in front.
 Often a complete folding camera is built into the front.
 In the back inside of the box, a sheet of photographic paper is mounted for exposure.
 To process the picture the photographer sticks his hand in an opening with a sleeve that prevents light from entering.
-Inside the box there is room for an improvised lab where the sheet of paper is developed and fixated in simple containers.
+Inside the box there is room for an improvised lab where the sheet of paper is developed and fixed in simple containers.
 The rinsing is done in a bucket of water.
 The pictures are taken on photographic paper and not on film, which is more time-consuming and would require an indoor lab.
 After development you get a negative image.
 This negative image is put on a holder attached to the front of the camera and a new photo is taken of the same image.
 The complete in-tank process is repeated and the result is a regular, positive image.